Scott Bennett, P.E., Little Rock, Arkansas

 Jim has been the president and owner of H. James Engstrom & Associates, Inc. since 1971.
 This firm delivers specialized experience in structural engineering design, seismic and dynamic analysis and design, project management, contract administration, construction inspection and other construction services.

-His outside interests include community service, hunting, fishing and golf.
+He is married to Laura and his outside interests include community service, hunting, fishing and golf.

 Jim is an Engineer Member of the Board, appointed in 1993.
 During his tenure he has served as Vice President (1994-1995, 2012-2013) and President (1995-1996, 2003-2004, 2013-2014).
 He is the longest serving member, having been reappointed in 1997, 2001, 2005, 2009, 2013, and 2017 and his current term will expire in 2021.